History of the Arizona Diamondbacks: 2012–2016: Return To Mediocrity

+2017–Present: Up, Back To World Series… Then Down

 2017 marked the first playoff berth since 2011 and the first-ever wild card berth for Arizona.
 The Diamondbacks finished 93–69, a 24-game reversal of 2016.
 They faced the division rival Colorado Rockies in a thrilling wild card playoff which resulted in an 11–8 win to face the Dodgers in the NLDS.
 However their season came down to an end in a 3–0 sweep.
 2018 marked another winning season at 82–80, a feat not achieved since 2007–08 but failed to qualify for consecutive playoff berths, finishing 3rd in the NL West.

 The Diamondbacks had a mediocre start to 2019, reaching the end of July with a 54–55 record.
 They traded Greinke to the Houston Astros on July 31, but improved the following two months to finish second in the NL West at 85–77.
 In the pandemic-shortened 2020 season, the Diamondbacks fell to last place in the NL West with a 25–35 record.
-In 2021, the Diamondbacks posted a dismal 52–110 record, tied with the Baltimore Orioles for the worst in baseball that year and the second-worst in Diamondbacks history, just one loss behind 2004.
+In 2021, the Diamondbacks started at 15–13 before going on a 5–40 stretch over their next 45 games including two losing streaks of 10 games or more including a franchise record 17 losses in a row that plunged their record to 20–53.
+They also broke the MLB record for most consecutive road losses in the modern era at 24 in a row which also tied them all-time with the 1889 Louisville Colonels.
+They ended the season at a dismal 52–110 record, tied with the Baltimore Orioles for the worst in baseball that year and the second-worst in Diamondbacks history, just one loss behind 2004.
 Nevertheless, Lovullo's contract with Arizona was extended through the 2022 season, where the team finished fourth in the NL West with a 74–88 record.